Call Us Today! +86-13761906384

 Strength and Hardness: 17-7 stainless excels in applications requiring high strength and hardness, especially after heat treatment, while 304 is known for its excellent formability and moderate strength.

-Corrosion Resistance: Both alloys have good corrosion resistance, but 304 stainless generally performs better in more environments.
+Corrosion Resistance: Both alloys have good corrosion resistance, but 304 stainless steel generally performs better in more environments.

 Application Specificity: 17-7 is the preferred choice for aerospace, high-stress, and precision components, while 304 is more versatile and widely used in consumer products, construction, and general industrial applications.